jimbobbennett/AgroHack/Steps/ExportDataToEventHubs.md

 [Azure Event Hubs](https://azure.microsoft.com/services/event-hubs/#features?WT.mc_id=agrohack-github-jabenn) allow you to take streaming data and connect it to other services, such as storing the data or using Azure Stream Analytics to analyze the data in real time.
 Azure IoT Central can be configured to stream data to an Azure Event Hubs instance.

+To export data you will need an Azure account.
+If you don't have one, head to the [Azure Account](https://github.com/jimbobbennett/AgroHack#azure-account) instructions to create an account.

 ### Creating an Azure Event Hubs instance

 There are two ways to create an Azure Event Hubs instance - from the Azure Portal or the Azure CLI.